Furniture Renders for Selling Online and Offline

 • balance of light and shadow: an essential factor for any realistic picture, since lighting depends on shadow, and shadow cannot exist without light.
 The natural positioning of shadows according to light sources quite literally ensures the realism of a 3D furniture render;

 • tonal range of lighting is important for building the color harmony between pure white and absolute black.
-A correct choice of tones defines light dispersion, softness and contrasts while forming a balance between tonal extremes;
+A correct choice of tones defines light dispersion, softness, and contrasts while forming a balance between tonal extremes;

 • directions of light to a great extent defines the realism of 3D product renders.
 3D artists tend to use the three-point lighting system, which consists of key light, fill light and backlight, each point has its angle, focus, and function.